ShanGGraff/AnimalShelter.Solution/README.md

 # Animal Shelter API

-#### An basic API for an animal shelter that can be used to list avaiable cats and dogs at the shelter available for adoption.
+#### A basic API for an animal shelter that can be used to list available cats and dogs at the shelter available for adoption.

 #### **By Shane Graff**